SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

 .. _interactive_basics:

-Interactive environment Basics
+Interactive Environment Basics
 ==============================

 What is an Interactive Environment?
 -----------------------------------

-Interactive environments on Renkulab are web-based user interfaces (like JupyterLab and RStudio) that you can launch to develop and run your code and data workflows.
+Interactive environments on RenkuLab are web-based user interfaces (like JupyterLab and RStudio) that you can launch to develop and run your code and data workflows.
 They're commonly used for exploratory analysis because you can try out short blocks of code before combining everything into a (reproducible) workflow.

-You can run your own Interactive Environments independently from Renkulab, but on Renkulab, you get the bonus capabilities:
+You can run your own Interactive Environments independently from RenkuLab, but on RenkuLab, you get the bonus capabilities:

 * a configurable amount of resources (memory, CPU, and sometimes GPU) is available on launch

-* you can save your work from within the environment back to Renkulab
+* you can save your work from within the environment back to RenkuLab

 * it's a shareable, reproducible, :ref:`customizable<customizing>` container defined by the ``Dockerfile``